All Episodes

 And they would have summoned little old Scott McClellan to a come to Jesus meeting.

-The little book that you're gonna write here, Scott, it's really not good for your future.
+The little book that you're going to write here, Scott, it's really not good for your future.

-They'd pay him off and they just put him somewhere a no-show job at one of these Republican things and be rid of him.
+They'd pay him off and they'd just put him somewhere, a no-show job at one of these Republican things and be rid of him.

 But they don't play hardball politics like that.

-Or some other spokesman in the Clinton administration had done something like this.
+And yet, McClellan's written a book described if this had been tried, if who, McCurry or some other spokesman in the Clinton administration had done something like this?

-Let your mind wander, folks, to think what would happen to that guy.
+Let your mind wander, folks, and think what would happen to that guy.

-Let me take up a phone calls here, and then I want to expand this uh in terms of you know what's happening to our elected officials and uh and others with what's happening to some of the conservative media as well, because it's all the it's all the same thing.
+And then I want to expand this in terms of what's happening to our elected officials and others with what's happening to some of the conservative media as well, because it's all the same thing.

 Dale in Las Vegas, thank you for waiting, sir.